-No known mineral reserves are known on our land in Queensland, however phosphate mineralized material deposits are recorded.
-Our proposed program will be developed with a view to verify existing data and prove the mineralization up to mineralized material and reserve grade.
+No known mineral reserves are known on our land in Queensland, however phosphate resources are recorded.
+Our proposed program will be developed with a view to verify existing data and prove the deposits up to deposit grade.

 Government Requirements for Maintenance of Licences